georged/enabler/content/post/introduction.md

 * Be yourself.
 Keep your identity.
 * Use your skills
 * Try something new and exciting.
+* Do not overcommit
+* Crowd sourcing: like any team: ensure that you gel, and have complimentary points of view or skills.
+The team of defenders or forwards only never going to win any games whatever your ball sport of choice is happen to be

 [^1]: [Neil Benson](https://twitter.com/customery), [Joel Lindstrom](https://twitter.com/joellindstrom), [Matt F Whittemann](https://twitter.com/mattnc), [Julie Yack](https://twitter.com/coloradojules)